fl-yu/yulabgenomics/content/authors/yongjuan/_index.md

 ---
 # Display name
-title: Faming Chen Ph.D.（陈法铭）
+title: Yongjuan Tang

 # Username (this should match the folder name)
 authors:
-  - faming
+  - yongjuan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Researcher
+role: Research Assistant

 # # Organizations/Affiliations
-# organizations:
+organizations:
-#   - name: Stanford University
+  - name: (唐永娟)
 #     url: ''

 # # Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 # interests:
 #   - Artificial Intelligence